-- 1. They enable the setting of a priority inversion control policy either as the default or for specific objects. - 2.
-They also provide wait-free communication between schedulables (especially instances of Schedulable, whose mayUseHeap is false) and regular Java threads more important task must wait for a less important task to release a required resource, which can in turn be blocked by a task of intermediate importance.
-The classical example is priority inversion in a system with a priority-based scheduler.
+- 1. They enable the setting of a priority inversion control policy either as the default or for specific objects. - They also provide wait-free communication between schedulables (especially instances of Schedulable, whose mayUseHeap is false) and regular Java threads.

 These classes establish a framework for priority inversion management that applies to priority-oriented schedulers in general, and a specific set of requirements for the base priority scheduler.
-The wait-free queue classes provide safe, concurrent access to data shared between instances of schedulable objects without heap access and schedulable objects subject to garbage collection delays.
+The wait-free queue classes provide safe, concurrent access to data shared between schedulables without heap access and schedulables subject to garbage collection delays.

 Scheduling Eligibility Inversion - When a more important task is blocked by a less important task.
-This is usually caused by synchronization, where a
+This is usually caused by synchronization, where a more important task must wait for a less important task to release a required resource, which can in turn be blocked by a task of intermediate importance.
+The classical example is priority inversion in a system with a priority-based scheduler.